httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 registration or defining an extension to them (if allowed).
 For example, an application using HTTP cannot specify that the `Location` header has a special meaning in a certain context.

-If an application defines a request header field that might be used by a server to change the response's headers or body, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{!RFC7234}}, Section 5.2.2.3) or consistently send the Vary response header ({{!RFC7231}}, Section 7.1.4).
+See {{caching}} for the interaction between headers and HTTP caching; in particular, request headers that are used to "select" a response have impact there, and need to be carefully considered.

-See {{state}} for requirements regarding header fields that carry application state (e.g,.
+See {{state}} for considerations regarding header fields that carry application state (e.g,.
 Cookie).

 ## Defining Message Payloads {#payload}